mghanii/golang-vs-csharp/README.md

 However, System.Collections.Generic.List<T> is the most similar collection to slice:<br/>

-📝 List is implemented using an underlying array.<br/>
+- List is implemented using an underlying array.
-📝 Its size is dynamically resized.<br/>
+- Its size is dynamically resized.
-📝 Has O(1) amortized time per insertion.
+- Has O(1) amortized time per insertion.

 ```cs
 using System;